 Walk the footsteps of this famed author of 200 years ago and see how his vivid imagination was able to bring to life his fairytales.

-You’ll need to book a tour bus and have an early start – the city – named for the Nordic God, Odin, is located 167 km southwest of Copenhagen.
+You’ll need to book a tour – Viator have some very good ones – and have an early start – the city – named for the Nordic God, Odin, is located 167 km southwest of Copenhagen.

 2. Frilandsmuseet in Lyngby (Open-air museum)